 The new year is often a time when people consider making a career move, particularly after experiencing another year of flattened salaries and bonuses.
 In a slow economy, however, what are your options?
-What industries do you think offer the best opportunities for an in-house creative professional?

 About The Author